Niki Koohpaima

 B: What got you interested in make-up and fashion imagery ?

-was that in Tehran, women were incredibly style conscious including the
+fact was that in Tehran, women were incredibly style conscious including

-women around me.
-I mean they were so committed and looked as though
+the women around me.
+I mean they were so committed and looked as

-them that I would ask anyone i knew to allow me to style for them and do their makeup, this was the best schooling
+to them that I would ask anyone i knew to allow me to style for them and do their makeup, this was the best

-I have ever had.
-When i moved to the US, I would style people, do their makeup and use a few study lights with
+schooling I have ever had.
+When i moved to the US, I would style people, do their makeup and use a few study

-sheets in my room to photograph them and turn them into goddesses while making some money as well.
+lights with sheets in my room to photograph them and turn them into goddesses while making some money as

 B: Where do you get your inspiration from ?

-movement of London during late 70's, the androgunous and popular music scene of the early 80's with people such
+romantic movement of London during late 70's, the androgunous and popular music scene of the early 80's

 B: Do you feel that your medium of art reaches people with a message ?

-because in the US the general public is not interested in provocative imagery that is waged from a non-familiar
+people, because in the US the general public is not interested in provocative imagery that is waged from a

 B: What did you study exactly and how long have you been doing what you do ?